Mixture of Experts based Multi-task Supervise Learning from Crowds: Related Work

-\textbf{Supervised approach:} This approach primarily involves building a classifier model that establishes a connection between item features and the corresponding ground truth.
-Additionally, it constructs a worker behavior model based on the confusion matrix, which captures the relationship between the item's ground truth and the labels provided by workers.
-These worker labels are used as supervision information, and the two models are jointly trained in a supervised learning manner.
-Ultimately, the output of the classifier model is used as the ground truth for inference \cite{chu2021improve,ibrahim2023deep}.
-Various techniques have been introduced within this paradigm.
-For instance, the Expectation-Maximization (EM) algorithm has been employed to integrate label aggregation and classifier training for truth inference.
-Crowdlayer \cite{rodrigues2018deep} introduces the concept of a crowd layer, which replaces the traditional confusion matrix used in the DS model.
-This approach seamlessly integrates label reasoning and classifier training in an end-to-end manner, resulting in more precise and reliable outcomes.
-Tan and Chen applied the worker's confusion matrix \cite{tanno2019learning} and the labeled transfer matrix \cite{cao2023learning} along with classifier predictions to optimize model parameters and improve the accuracy of item processing. \cite{gao2022learning} introduces worker weight vectors, while \cite{cao2023learning} focuses on worker label reliability modeling.
-These approaches aim to estimate the characteristics of workers' abilities.
-UnionNet \cite{wei2022deep} considers all workers collectively and combines their annotations into a parameter transfer matrix.
-It then aggregates classifier predictions to facilitate model training.
-The CoNAL method \cite{chu2021learning} effectively handles noise from different sources by categorizing labeling noise into common noise and individual noise.
-Although supervised learning can be used to infer worker parameters, it struggles to accurately characterize worker behavior.
-Consequently, when the discrimination among candidate answers is poor, it is difficult to achieve good results using this approach.
+\textbf{Supervised approaches:} These methods focus on creating a classifier to link item features with the ground truth and a worker behavior model using a confusion matrix to reflect the relationship between true labels and worker responses.
+These responses act as supervision, allowing for joint training of both models in a supervised manner, with the classifier's output serving as inferred ground truth\cite{chu2021improve,ibrahim2023deep}.
+Techniques like the Expectation-Maximization (EM) algorithm are used for label aggregation and classifier training.
+Crowdlayer\cite{rodrigues2018deep} replaces the traditional confusion matrix with a crowd layer, integrating label reasoning and classifier training for more accurate results.
+Tan and Chen\cite{tanno2019learning} enhance model accuracy by applying confusion and labeled transfer matrices alongside classifier predictions.
+Other approaches\cite{gao2022learning,cao2023learning} introduce worker weight vectors and focus on modeling label reliability to estimate worker abilities.
+UnionNet\cite{wei2022deep} aggregates worker annotations into a parameter transfer matrix to facilitate training.
+The CoNAL method\cite{chu2021learning} categorizes noise into common and individual types, effectively managing diverse labeling noise.
+Despite its strengths, supervised learning faces challenges in precisely characterizing worker behavior, making it difficult to achieve optimal results when candidate answers are poorly differentiated.

-Diverging from these methods, our method does not treat the ground truth of the item as a latent variable.
-Instead, we focus on modeling the relationship between the behavior of workers and the difficulty of item processing.
-This allows us to establish a supervised learning framework to obtain a worker behavior model.
-Subsequently, we use this model to identify oracle worker who can accurately label items, thereby determining the ground truth.
-Alternatively, we use this model to fill in sparse crowdsourced data and then employ existing truth inference methods to obtain the ground truth from the completed data.